Hibikino-Musashi-Home/hsr-omniverse/README.md

 # HSR-Omniverse
 This repository explains how to configure your workstation and run the development environment to use HSR with NVIDIA Omniverse.
-They are two installation procedures: standalone and containerized.
+There are two installation procedures: standalone and containerized.

 ## Standalone installation
 This section explains how to install and configure the libraries to use the HSR Omniverse environment natively on your workstation.